Save big on Nintendo Switch games as part of Nintendo’s massive Summer sale

-If you’re looking for some new games on Nintendo Switch, you should head over to the eShop and check out Nintendo’s Summer Game sale if you're in the US.
-There's also a sale taking place on the European eShop called the Digital Days sale.
+If you’re looking for some new Nintendo Switch deals, you should head over to the eShop and check out Nintendo’s Summer Game sale if you're in the US.
+There's also a great sale taking place on the European eShop called the Digital Days sale.

-With up to 30% off some big first-party Nintendo hits such as Mario Tennis Aces, New Super Mario Bros.
-U Deluxe and Super Mario Party, there’s also some massive savings to be had on some notable indie and third-party games.
+You can save up to 30% on some of the best Nintendo Switch games such as Mario Tennis Aces (now $41.99), New Super Mario Bros.
+U Deluxe (30% off) and Super Mario Party (also $41.99), and there’s also some massive savings to be had on some notable indie and third-party games.

 - Here are the best Nintendo Switch games